PyCav/server/server_setup_guide.md

 	```

 ### **Authentication**
-In this section we will describe how to install a variety of authentication methods (Raven, Github, Local User) which will help to prevent unauthorised users from accessing your JupyterHub server.
+In this section we will describe how to install a variety of authentication methods (Raven, GitHub, Local User) which will help to prevent unauthorised users from accessing your JupyterHub server.
 #### **Raven**
 1. Firstly you need to install the PyCav Raven Authenticator plugin, this can be done by running the command